-Plant solids removed by this treatment plant are now being beneficially reused by a land application program which exports all biosolids from the plant site.
+Plant solids removed by this treatment plant are now being beneficially reused by a land application program, which exports all biosolids from the plant site.
 An onsite sludge monofil exists with a 20-year remaining life, as a backup to the land application program, and to provide an alternative disposal method in the event contractor failure or other unanticipated failure occurs.

-For TRA's fiscal year ended November 30, 2000, the volume of contributing flow by the City averaged 28.69 MGD, which amounts to 22.9 percent of total volume of wastewater flow into the CRWS Plant.
+For TRA's fiscal year ended November 30, 2001, the volume of contributing flow by the City is estimated to average 44.86 MGD, which amounts to 29.8 percent of total volume of wastewater flow into the CRWS plant.
 This percentage of wastewater flow is used to determine the City's annual requirements under this contract.
-Arlington has the largest service area population and contributes the second highest average daily flow of all TRA CRWS Plant customers.
-The City's current cost of wastewater treatment under this contract budgeted for 2001 is \$14,129,976.
+Arlington has the largest service area population and contributes the highest average daily flow of all TRA CRWS plant customers.
+The City's current cost of wastewater treatment under this contract budgeted for 2002 is \$14,234,030.
 Annual payments made to TRA under this contract are made prior to any payments on the Outstanding Bonds.

-In addition, the City is a party to a contract (the "Arlington Project Contract") dated October 10, 1973, under which TRA constructed certain improvements to the City's System with the proceeds of its revenue bonds which the City, by the terms of the contract, was to pay, together with certain fees and administrative overhead.
+In addition, the City is a party to a contract (the "Arlington Project Contract") dated October 10, 1973, under which TRA constructed certain improvements to the City's System with the proceeds of its revenue bonds, which the City, by the terms of the contract, was to pay, together with certain fees and administrative overhead.
 The payment of these bonds was completed in August 2000, as was the final administrative overhead payment.